SolaceProducts/event-management-agent/README.md

 ## Broker Plugins

-The Runtime Agent comes with the following event or message broker plugins included:
+The Event Management Agent comes with the following event or message broker plugins included:

 * Apache Kafka
 * Solace PubSub+